-Design Trend of the Month – Mediterranean Farmhouse3 Mins
+Design Trend – Mediterranean Farmhouse3 Mins

 The Mediterranean Farmhouse revealed in Three Birds’ House 10 has left everyone pining for a weekend in the unique Santorini-meets-Byron home.
 So, for those looking to bring the magic into their own lives, we’ve boiled down this exotic design trend into 5 main features…